 If your baby fights sleep, here are five tips to get baby (and you!) sleeping through the night.

 Be there for baby—but set some boundaries.
-You might be considering a cry it out approach, but if separation anxiety is the issue, this form of sleep training could do more harm than good.
+You might be considering a cry-it-out sleep training approach, but if separation anxiety is the issue, this could do more harm than good.

 Every time my son cried, I used to pick him up, hug him, and then put him back down.
 Of course, he came to expect this, and he’d cry hysterically until he got his middle-of-the-night hug.
 My doctor encouraged me to set boundaries: When the crying began, I’d go into his room so he could feel secure, but then I’d quickly leave without holding or hugging him.